benbalter/Infinite-Scroll/readme.txt

 === Plugin Name ===
-Contributors: paul.irish, dirkhaim, candrews
+Contributors: paul.irish, dirkhaim
 Donate link: http://www.infinite-scroll.com
 Tags: ajax, pagination, scrolling, scroll, endless, reading Requires at least: 2.3
-Tested up to: 2.9.1
+Tested up to: 2.9.3
-Stable tag: 1.4
+Stable tag: 1.5

 Automatically append the next page of posts (via AJAX) to your page when a user scrolls to the bottom.